acerolatz/Acerola/README.md

 - Sync: Keep your local library up-to-date by tapping the sync button on the home page to fetch the latest data from the cloud.

-# Usability

-The app's interface is entirely in English and is designed to be intuitive.
-If you're familiar with mobile apps, you'll find it easy to use.
-Screenshots are provided below to give you a preview.

 # Permissions (Android)

 The app's Bug Report feature allows users to attach images.
 The application will only access the specific images you choose to send.